Paul attended the University of Wisconsin in Madison in the 1960s. He lived in both a dormitory and fraternity house on campus.

 I met Sally at another candlelight dinner around the middle of October.
 Sally was thinner and much better looking than Marilyn.
 During our dinner, I learned that Sally was from a small town in Northern Wisconsin and had been a member of her school band.
 She was also in my Zoology class lecture so we had some things in common.

 A couple of days later, I called Sally and invited her to accompany me to the university's Homecoming Show held at the end of October.
-Sally readily accepted my invitation and we both enjoyed Bob Hope put on a great performance in the old Field House on campus.
+Sally readily accepted my invitation and we both enjoyed Bob Hope putting on a great performance in the old Field House on campus.
 I held Sally's hand on the way back to her dorm and it was the first time I had ever held a young lady's hand.
 Before parting that evening, I gave her a slight kiss on the cheek but never saw Sally again.
 I was failing calculus and needed to improve my grade in it and other classes.

 My Only Date with Mary